 1. Two Year A Levels

-These require a general GCSE results proﬁle of BBBCCC (new numerical grades 5-9) or better.
-Most subjects stipulate their own GCSE grade requirements which are a GCSE ‘B’ grade or better.
-To study A Levels you must meet both the general and speciﬁc GCSE criteria.
-In A Level syllabi the norm is two units of study in each year.
+These require 5 GCSE grade 4-9.
+Additional subject specific requirements: – To study A level Maths you will need a minimum grade 7 in GCSE Maths – To study A level Further Maths you will need a minimum grade 8 in GCSE Maths – To study A level Sciences you will need a minimum of 2 x 5 grades in GCSE science.
+In A Level syllabi the norm is two units of study in each year .
 In some subjects with practical units these are shown as a third unit.
-There are no longer AS examinations, although all students will sit internal mock examinations.
+There are no longer AS examinations, although all students will sit mock examinations.

 All A level students follow the enrichment course consisting of a range of courses along with PSHCE, private study and Maths/English GCSE resits in English and maths, if required.